-- ► Random forests have been invented in Breiman: Random forests.
-Machine Learning 2001. - ► Random forests are a very simple, yet very successful class of algorithms. - ► They are used very widely in practice, not least due to their interpretability. - ► Always consider Random Forests as a baseline when you work on a new machine learning problem.
+- Random forests have been invented in Breiman: Random forests.
+Machine Learning 2001. - Random forests are a very simple, yet very successful class of algorithms. - They are used very widely in practice. - Always consider Random Forests as a baseline when you work on a new machine learning problem.